Kraina Grzybów TV: Conception

 The reason for creating the series was Wiktor Stribog's love for "work that disturbs, bends reality, plays with the recipient's predictions and destroys them".
 It resulted from his research interests (memes and virals), and his artistic explorations.

 Krainas concept was developed at the beginning of its creation, and its basic assumptions did not change throughout the project, even though every episode of Poradnik Uśmiechu was recorded in a different place.

 Wiktor Stribog followed several rules including an attempt to generate nostalgic feelings and draw attention with interrupted sequences so his work would become a mind virus.
 He used his experience as a grad student and PhD candidate researching internet culture.
 He expected his work to gain traction, but was surprised when Kraina became known outside Poland.

-From 23 December 2013 to 9 April 2017, neither creator nor the series' purpose was known.
+From 23 December 2013 to 9 April 2017, neither the creator nor the series' purpose was known.
 Only in April 2017 did audience learn who the creator and the actors were.
 Despite this, the sense of the plot and the purpose are still ambiguous.